No need to pack your bags or make a hotel reservation. Here are 15 kid-friendly day trips from Indianapolis that offer plenty of family fun.

 Address: Battlefield Park 200 Battle Ground Ave., West Lafayette, IN 47920

 November 7, 1811 is a day that went down in Indiana history.
 The Battle of Tippecanoe was a conflict between Tecumseh’s American Indian Federation and U.S. military troops led by General William Henry Harrison.
-Harrison’s victory on that day destroyed any hope for a complete Indian confederacy.
 This battle is one of the major events that sparked conflict leading up to the War of 1812.
-Event occurs each year from April to November from 10 a.m. to 5 p.m.
+The museum tells the story of the battle through various exhibits and visitors can also enjoy the park, which includes picnic grounds, hiking trails and the Wah-ba-shik-a Nature Center.

+With regular and special trains running April-December, you’re sure to find the perfect opportunity to visit the railroad with family and friends!
 Adults fares are for passengers over 12 years of age.
-Children fares are for passengers 2 through 12 years of age; and passengers under 2 ride for free when accompanied by an adult.
-Visit website for more information!
+Children fares are for passengers ages 2-12 and passengers under 2 ride for free when accompanied by an adult.

 Address: 11800 Koteewi Dr, Noblesville, IN 46060

-The Edge Adventures Indianapolis – Koteewi Park is Edge Adventures original park.
-Located at Strawtown/Koteewi Park in Hamilton County Indiana, Koteewi features 60 challenging treetop trails and zip lines that provide thrills for everyone at every skill level.
+Located at Strawtown/Koteewi Park in Hamilton County, Koteewi features 60 challenging treetop trails and zip lines that provide thrills for everyone at every skill level.
+Want even more adventure?
+Head to Edge Adventure’s Rum Village in South Bend or Deep River in northwest Indiana.

 Address: 452 E Christmas Blvd, Santa Clause, IN 47579